CONFERENCE PROCEEDING

 Type 1 Diabetes Mellitus (T1DM), an autoimmune disorder requiring continuous glucose

-health and fetal development.
-Poor glycemic control is associated with an increased risk of
+fetal development.
+Poor glycemic control is associated with an increased risk of complications such as

 Α systematic search was conducted using the keywords "T1D, incidence, neonate, pre-